Personal Finance

 Tipping Statistics – Information You Should Know

-Tipping is a practice that has been around since the 1700s and still exists today.
-But how much is the average person tipping?
-What percentage of people tip?
+Tipping has been a widespread practice since the 1700s and remains prevalent today.
+But how much does the average person tip?
+What percentage of people actually leave gratuity?

-Let’s take a look at some interesting tipping statistics to see who, what, and how much we are tipping in 2023.
+Let’s examine compelling tipping statistics to discover who, what, and how much Americans are tipping in 2023.

 Are People Not Tipping Anymore?

-Tipping is said to be down for a variety of reasons, perhaps because many online payment services calculate tips based on percentages, and with the growth of these apps, people don’t realize how little they’re tipping.
+Tipping is said to be down for various reasons, potentially because many digital payment services calculate tips using percentages, and with the proliferation of these apps, customers don’t realize how minimal their gratuity actually is.

 Restaurant Tipping

-Take a look at the tipping statistics below to get a better idea of the state of tipping in America and around the world – you might be surprised!
+Review the tipping statistics below to better understand the current state of tipping in America and globally—you might be surprised!

 Tipping Statistics – Highlights